waii-ai/waii-sdk-py/doc/docs/chat-module.md

 - `timestamp`: The timestamp of the chat response
 - `response_data`: A `ChatResponseData` object containing the generated info for the question.
 A `ChatResponseData` object looks like
   - `semantic_context`: A `GetSemanticContextResponse` object containing the semantic context from the database related to the ask and generated query
+  - `tables`: A `CatalogDefinition` object containing the related tables to the question
   - `catalog`: A `CatalogDefinition` object containing the related tables to the question, if created
   - `sql`: A `GeneratedQuery` object containing the generated query to answer the question, if created
   - `data`: A `GetQueryResultResponse` object containing the result of the generated query if it was run